elbeardmorez/nixTools/socket/README.md

     -a, --any  : process non-file/dir args as valid raw data strings to be push to the server

-  and DATA args are either file paths or raw data (where '--any' switch is given)
+  and DATA args are either file / directory paths, or raw data (using '-a' / '--any' switch)

   environment variables:
  'SERVER' (client)  : as detailed above